KonstantinKz/water-rendering-tutorial/index.md

 ![](media/pokemon.jpeg) *[Pokemon Legends Arceus Water at a distance (by user rambucide, Imgur)](https://imgur.com/gallery/PXh2PNU)*

-I would say the water in these examples are somewhat unconvincing and shallow.
+I would say the water in these examples is somewhat unconvincing and shallow.

 # **Can we do better?
 Let's explore:**